BPCJK/bpcjk.github.io/_posts/2023-03-04-biking_adventures.md

 ### 4. Latigo Canyon Road in Malibu

 Known for its incredibly impressive hairpin bends, latigo canyon road is one of the best climbing routes in and around Malibu.
 This route gives you the best of two worlds: views from the mountains and the pacific ocean.
-Start from the pacific coast highway (PCH) near Latigo beach and climb up until the popular Mullholland drive.
+Start from the pacific coast highway (PCH) near Latigo beach and climb up until the popular Mulholland drive.
 On a clear day, you can even catch a glimpse of Catalina and San Clemente islands far from the coast.
 You can mix up your route to start and end at PCH, coming downhill along the Kanan Dume Road.
 Don’t be surprised if a vintage convertible passes by!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">